vlpannel/srt-pulsar/README.md

 ## Navigating This Repository

 This repository is not available for installation; it simply includes possibly useful files to download and use through GNU Radio.
 The repository is structured as follows
 - **blocks**: holds specially designed GRC blocks from pulsar processing
 - **docs**: documentation detailing how to use pulsar processing blocks
 - **examples**: examples of pulsar processing
 - **environment**: files regarding conda and Python environment

 ## Future Work

-There are many ways this work could be improved in the future, including:
+There are many ways this work could be improved in the future, including but not limited to:
 - Creating an OOT module to group together all pulsar-processing tools
 - Filtering out frequency-specific interference by comparing variances of all channels and discarding noisy channels
 - Creating a method of coherent (within a channel) dedispersion for these flowgraphs

-See 'suggested\_improvements' under 'docs' to see a more up-to-date list on suggested future work.
+- Improving efficiency of Python blocks by writing more efficient code (eg. replacing arrays with deques)
+- Create tests for debugging
+- Further documentation

 ## Acknowledgments